fabiangunzinger/causal-inference-notes/chapters/standard_error.md

 # Standard error {#sec-standard-error}

-In this section, we'll derive the standard error of our treatment effect stimator $\tee$.
+In this section, we'll derive the standard error of our treatment effect estimator $\tee$.

 Our treatment effect estimate, $\tee$, is a random variable because sampling and treatment assignment are random.
 This means that if we were to repeat the sampe